seamuslowry/hundred-and-ten/README.md

 2. Normally, to steal a bid, players must bid _above_ the current amount.
 The dealer, however, can steal a bid for the current amount.

-The position of dealer moves to the current dealer's left on conditions described in [passing](#passing) and [scoring](#scoring).
+The position of dealer moves to the current dealer's left at the end of the round, except with conditions described in [passing](#passing).

 ### Bidding

-Before tricks are played, the round will go through a stage of bidding.
-Each player is dealt a hand of five cards and will use this to determine if they wish to "bid" any points.
+Before the round begins, players are dealt a hand of five cards, which they will use to determine if they wish to "bid" any points.
 The highest bidder will decide which suit is trumps for the round.
-However, if the highest bidder fails to earn at least the amount of points they bid, they instead lose that amount.
+However, if the highest bidder fails to earn at least the amount of points they bid, they instead lose that amount (see [scoring](#scoring)).

 Bidding begins to the left of the [dealer](#dealer) and continues clockwise around the table until either all players have passed or a single bidder remains.